Updated: May 14, 2025

 Lagos, Portugal, is an excellent place to live for people from all walks of life.
 Expats relocate with families, look to retire, or explore life as a digital nomad in this beautiful city.

-Living in Portugal’s south is more expensive than living in the north or on Portugal’s Silver Coast.
-Nevertheless, the cost of living and property prices are still more affordable than in other European cities.
+Living in Southern Portugal is more expensive than living in the North or on Portugal’s Silver Coast.
+Nevertheless, the cost of living in Lagos, Portugal, and property prices are still more affordable than in other European cities.

 Living in Lagos, Portugal, is perfect if you enjoy a vibrant and lively city full of history and culture.
-There is always something going on and lots of things to do for everyone of every age.
+There is always something going on and lots of things to do.